Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: The Happel functor and a homologically well-graded IG-algebra

 The above proposition asserts that finiteness of homological dimension on $A_{0}$ implies existence of a thick generator in $\grSing A$.
-We don't know whether the converse holds or not.
-However, a stronger generating condition, existence of tilting generator implies that $A_{0}$ satisfies the condition $(F)$.
+We do not know whether the converse holds or not.
+However, a stronger generating condition, existence of a tilting object implies that $A_{0}$ satisfies the condition $(F)$.

 \begin{proposition} Assume that $\kk$ is Noetherian and $A= \bigoplus_{i = 0}^{\ell} A_{i}$ is an IG-algebra which is finitely generated as a $\kk$-module.
 If $\grSing A$ has a tilting object $S$, then $A_{0}$ and $A_{0}^{\op}$ satisfies the condition (F). \end{proposition}